 All applicants should also have passed mathematics or physics at least to a standard equivalent to English GCE A-level at grade B.

 Relevant postgraduate study, research or professional experience may be accepted as qualification for entry, subject to interview.

 Months of entry

-Medical imaging (imaging for healthcare and medical research) is of central importance in diagnosis, treatment monitoring and patient management.
-It is also a key tool in medical research; new discoveries in the understanding of normal physiological function and of disease processes continually arise out of imaging studies.
-It is becoming increasingly possible to relate imaging studies to genetic traits in individuals and populations.
+It is also a key tool in medical research and it is becoming increasingly possible to relate imaging studies to genetic traits in individuals and populations.
 Novel imaging biomarkers of disease can enable more rapid and precise diagnosis and inform decision making in drug discovery programmes.

-This Masters programme, comprising both a taught component (67%) and a research project (33%) will be delivered for the first time in 2012.
-It will cover the basic science and technology behind the principal imaging modalities currently used in medicine and medical research, as well as advanced imaging methods, clinical and research applications, imaging biomarkers and computational methods.
+You will cover the basic science and technology behind the principal imaging modalities currently used in medicine and medical research, as well as advanced imaging methods, clinical and research applications, imaging biomarkers and computational methods.

 Information for international students